Can I Eat Expired Frozen Vegetables Opened Bag?

 What are the food safety risks?

 Frozen vegetables are generally safe, but there is a risk of contamination with pathogens such as Listeria monocytogenes.
-To prevent illness, ensure proper cooking and avoid refreezing thawed vegetables.
+To reduce the risk of foodborne illness, ensure proper cooking and avoid refreezing thawed vegetables.
 High-risk scenarios include improper storage temperatures and cross-contamination with raw meat.

 What are some pro storage tips?